finos/perspective/docs/md/js.md

 ```

 ### Theming

-Theming is supported in `perspective-viewer` and it's accompanying plugins.
+Theming is supported in `perspective-viewer` and its accompanying plugins.
-A number of themes come bundled with `perspective-viewer`.
-You can import
+A number of themes come bundled with `perspective-viewer`, and you can import
 any of these themes directly into your app and the `perspective-viewer`s
-will be themed accordingly.
+will be themed accordingly:

 ```javascript
 //Themes based on Google's Material Design Language